jtkim00000/lc3-cpu/README.md

 ### CPU
 The CPU is implemented as a single top-level module (`lc3_cpu.v`) that instantiates and connects all datapath and control components.
 It contains a 16-bit bus that components communicate through.
 The bus is driven by either zero or one of four sources at any given time, selected by tri-state buffer gate control signals (`GatePC`, `GateMDR`, `GateALU`, `GateMARMUX`) asserted by the control unit.
 (My RTL implementation models this as a mux with default as high-Z, rather than as 4 tri-state buffers)

-On reset, the program counter is initialized to `x3000`, which is the standard LC-3 user program start address.
+On reset, the program counter is initialized to `x3000`.
 The control unit is also reset to state 18, the first state of the fetch cycle.

 The datapath follows the standard LC-3 design from Patt & Patel.
 The diagram below shows the implemented datapath.